2020 Congressional Art Competition – Let the Creativity Begin

 The artwork must be two-dimensional, not weigh more than 15 pounds, and should not exceed 26 inches high, 26 inches wide, and 4 inches deep, including frame.
 Accepted mediums for the two-dimensional artwork are as follows:

 - Paintings: oil, acrylics, watercolor etc.

-- Drawings, including pastels, colored pencil, pencil, charcoal, ink and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal, (it is recommended that charcoal and pastel drawings be fixed).

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 Due to the COVID-19 pandemic and the current stay-at-home order issued by Governor J.B.
 Pritzker, we will no longer be accepting physical submissions.
 Instead, please submit a photo of your artwork, along with your student release form, to Dottie Hall at email@example.com no later than May 29, 2020.
 In lieu of a signature from the art teacher required on the student release form, please include an email from the art teacher to certify originality.
 All other submission rules still apply.
 Please view the Submission Checklist and Rules and Guidelines for Students and Teachers for additional information.
 Student release forms must accompany each entry.
 Do not hesitate to contact my office at 773-779-2400 if you have any questions.